 Like Deep-7, MHI uku fishery landings and effort and are in a state of decline following a peak 2017.
-Potential causes of these declines, including the impact of the COVID-19 pandemic on landings and effort will be discussed further in section 1.2.3 Time Series Statistics.
-In 2021, participation, catch, and effort for the MHI uku fishery were all below their corresponding short-and long-term averages.
+Potential causes of these declines, including the impact of the COVID-19 pandemic on landings and effort will be discussed further in Section 0.
+In 2021, participation, catch, and effort for the MHI uku fishery were all below their corresponding short- and long-term averages.